Kong/docs.konghq.com/app/_src/gateway/kong-plugins/batch-queue/index.md

 Now, you can configure the maximum number of entries that can be queued at any time with the `max_entries` queue parameter.
 When a queue reaches the maximum number of entries queued and another entry is enqueued, the oldest entry in the queue is deleted to make space for the new entry.
 The queue code provides warning log entries when it reaches a capacity threshold of 80% and when it starts to delete entries from the queue.
 It also writes log entries when the situation normalizes.

-### Consumer-side batching

-Batch queuing is performed on the consumer-side of the queue.
-Plugins put each entry to be sent onto the queue and the consumer code creates a batch of up to the defined maximum size from the queue and sends it to the upstream server.
-Batch creation timing is also performed on the consuming side, which removes the need to create additional timers on the plugin side.

-Why is this important?

 ### Reduced timer usage